julekgwa/projects/packages/react-native-places-autocomplete/getting-started/basic-usage.md

 />
 ```

-See the [Configuration](configuration) guide for more detailed setup options.
+See the [API Reference](api-reference) guide for more detailed setup options.